pkeeper/django-imagekit/README.rst

 The default way to validate a cache image is to check to see if the file exists and, if not, generate a new one; the default way to invalidate the cache is to delete the image.
-This is a very simple and straightforward way to handle cache validation, but it has its drawbacks—for example, checking to see if the image exists means frequently hitting the storage backend.
+This is a very simple and straightforward way to handle cache validation, but it has its drawbacks - for example, checking to see if the image exists means frequently hitting the storage backend.

 Because of this, ImageKit allows you to define custom image cache backends.
 To